core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In order to use multicast notifications as defined in this document, the following prerequisites have to be fulfilled.

 * The server and the clients need to be on a network on which multicast notifications can reach a sufficiently large portion of the clients.
-These may leverage indermediaries such as proxies, if not directly able to listen to multicast traffic.
+These may leverage intermediaries such as proxies, if not directly able to listen to multicast traffic.

 * The server needs to be provisioned with multicast addresses whose token space is placed under its control.
 On general purpose networks, unmanaged multicast addresses such as "All CoAP Nodes" (see {{Section 12.8 of RFC7252}}) are not suitable for this purpose.